heyhenryz/ML_NG/README.md

-## This is my personal python implementation of codes in ML by Andrew Ng.
+## This is my personal python implementation for the coursework in ML taught by Andrew Ng.

 I am a big python fan, and my goal is to master the materials in my favoriate language.